U53RW4R3/SCPA/SCPA Phases/Operation Security/Online/TOR/Setup/02 - Privoxy.md

 - Check if you're connected to TOR

 ```
-$ curl --silent https://check.torproject.org | grep -m 1 "Congratulations.
+$ curl -s https://check.torproject.org | grep -m 1 "Congratulations.
 This browser is configured to use Tor."
 ```

 ---